mykelalvis/Lynker-ioos-KB/KB/Release Engineering/build environment.md

 A build environment is produced much like any other [[environment]].
 The environment's base is defined, such as "an operating system with the latest release of `python` 3.7 installed".

-The key to creating any environment is to define the initial [[environment|environmrnts]] that define acceptable base conditions.
+The key to creating any environment is to define the initial [[environment|environments]] that define acceptable base conditions.
 Hopefully, careful planning was applied to the situation, allowing these these base environments to be portable across different types of installations.
+Poor planning in these cases is the basis for having a [[magic build machine]].

 Once the base conditions are settled on, the act of producing an environment involves [[configuration management|applying some series of changes]].
 If proper planning was applied, it is likely possible that these changes could be applied with a single set of [[IAC]] code for any given target environment.